WWE News: ‘Royal Rumble’ 2017 Specials Include Goldberg And Brock Lesnar In Final Four, Women’s Entrant, Chokeslams Speculation

 With the WWE Royal Rumble 2017 match quickly approaching, there is all sorts of speculation over which surprise superstars will enter, who will be first and second, who will enter at No. 30, and of course, who will win.
 In recent news about the match odds, some new specials have surfaced online which fans and speculators can look at regarding where Brock Lesnar and Goldberg finish, who is in the final four for the match, and a special chokeslams bet.
 Will Goldberg and “The Beast” end up among the final four participants, or will it be a different quartet of superstars squaring off in the ring?

 According to WWE Leaks in their recent report, one of the newest specials added for bettors regarding the 2017 Royal Rumble is a Chokeslam special.
-Right now, there are odds of two to five that there will be over three-and-a-half chokeslams performed during the match.
+Right now, there are odds of 2 to 5 that there will be over three-and-a-half chokeslams performed during the match.
 Keep in mind, the chokeslams can be from The Undertaker (who is officially entered), as well as Kane and Big Show, who seem likely to show up in the match.
 For that bet to pay out, there will need to be a total of four or more chokeslams performed in the match.
 Depending on Taker’s entrance spot, that’s a possibility, and especially if he and Kane team up for a bit.

 Another new betting special gives odds that Goldberg and Brock Lesnar will end up as part of the final four competitors in the ring for the match.
 Right now, the odds are even money for the two rivals to be in the final four.
 Many wrestling fans, writers, and analysts are of the belief that these two will somehow eliminate one another before the final four arrives, though.